plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 The automatic upgrade attempts to activate plone.app.layout according to your original configuration, but you should check the {guilabel}`Add-ons` control panel to make sure.

-The setting currently has little influence, so if you're not sure, then don't worry about it.

 ```{note}